This post provides in-depth information on the pharmacy clerk job description, to boost your knowledge of the work they do.

 If you are seeking the job of a pharmacy clerk, here are major requirements most employers will want you to meet to be hired:

-- The legal age required to become a pharmacy clerk depends on the state of residence in which you apply for employment as some states require candidates be at least eighteen years old while others require candidates to be 21 or older before they can work as an employee of the state or private sector.
+- The legal age required to become a pharmacy clerk depends on the state of residence in which you apply for employment.
+Some states require candidates to be at least eighteen years old while others require candidates to be 21 or older before they can work as an employee of the state or private sector

-- The training required for becoming a pharmacy clerk can be in such areas as: basic computer skills, inventory control, management, and clerical skills.
+- To become a pharmacy clerk requires training in such areas as: basic computer skills, inventory control, management, and clerical skills.

 - Pharmacy clerks who have obtained their training at a vocational school need to have them take one-year paid apprenticeship before they become workers in their field.

-- Pharmacy clerks who have obtained their training at a university need to undergo one-year practical training in a pharmacy before they get the required license to work as pharmacy clerks.
+- A university-trained pharmacy clerk need to undergo one-year practical training in a pharmacy before they get the required license to work as pharmacy clerks.

 Pharmacy Clerk Salary